 See more images of Kaposi sarcoma.

 How is Kaposi sarcoma diagnosed?

 Blood tests may show no abnormality, depending on whether there are associated disorders such as AIDS.
 Anaemia may arise if there is bleeding.
 KSHV assays or antibody titres to KSHV are challenging to interpret.
 CD4 lymphocyte counts and plasma HIV load studies are performed in patients with HIV infection.

 The appearance of Kaposi sarcoma lesions is often typical, but a skin biopsy of a lesion allows a definite diagnosis, as other conditions such as melanoma, fungal infections, and mycetoma mimic Kaposi sarcoma in appearance and location.
 The histopathology of Kaposi sarcoma shows red cells in slit-like spaces formed by atypical spindle cell proliferation of endothelial cells and associated with inflammatory cells.

 Staging and prognosis in Kaposi sarcoma

-There have been various attempts to classify Kaposi sarcoma, depending on whether it is localised or disseminated in the skin, and if there is lymph node or internal organ involvement.
+There have been various attempts to classify Kaposi sarcoma, depending on whether it is localised or disseminated in the skin, and if there is a lymph node or internal organ involvement.
 The degree of immunosuppression present may also be used in staging systems.

-In HIV disease, if the lesions are not widespread or troublesome, often the best approach is simply to treat the underlying HIV infection with highly active antiretroviral drug combinations that suppress HIV replication (HAART).
+In HIV disease, if the lesions are not widespread or troublesome, often the best approach is to treat the underlying HIV infection with highly active antiretroviral drug combinations that suppress HIV replication (HAART).